(consumer IoT – smart home)

 (IoT cloud platform)

-We created a cloud service that enables secure access to devices behind firewalls.
+Cloud service that enables secure access to devices behind firewalls

 (IoT device platform)

-We created an easy-to-program real-time operating system for industrial machines that are monitored and controlled over the Internet.
+Java-based real-time operating system for industrial machines that are monitored and controlled over the Internet

 Other customers of Oberon microsystems include armasuisse, BAE Systems, BMW, Borland, City of Zurich, Schindler, Swiss Life.